Biden in Asia: New friends, old tensions, storms at home

 Relations between Japan and South Korea have been at their worst in decades because of disputes over wartime history and trade.
 These are rifts that the countries’ two new leaders appear willing to heal, with Biden as a possible interlocutor who could help bring them closer together.

 As Kishida sees it, the rules-based order is threatened by Russia’s invasion of Ukraine.
 Japan fears the war that began in February could embolden China to seize territories in the Pacific, a big reason why better relations with South Korea are desired.
-Still, Kishida skipped Yoon’s May 10 inauguration, and dispatched his foreign minister instead.
-Because the U.S. has a relationship with both countries, one likely bridge toward improving relations is focusing on the shared interests of all three nations.
+Still, Kishida skipped Yoon’s May 10 inauguration, sending his foreign minister instead.
+Because the U.S. has relations with both countries, one likely bridge toward improving ties is focusing on their shared interests.

 NORTH KOREAN PRESSURE COOKER